Saudi Arabia and Iran: Friends or Foes?

 I conducted over 110 interviews with senior Saudi and Iranian policy and decision makers, and included 96 interviews in the book.

 Who are the people you dedicated the book to, and why?

 The book is dedicated to my paternal grandparents and my father.
-My grandmother Effat who shares a name with Saudi Arabia's most beloved queen, Effat Al Thunayan, literally raised me on her lap through my twenties whenever I was in her loving care and company.
-My grandfather and father were seasoned foreign ministry employees and diplomats in pre-revolutionary Iran.
+My grandmother Effat shares a name with Saudi Arabia's most beloved queen, Effat Al Thunayan.
 My grandfather was a charitable man who handled the downfall of his fortunes after the 1979 Iranian revolution with the same grace that he carried when he seemed to be on top of the world before the revolution.
-My father taught me to be impartial and unbiased in analyzing policy and political events.
-As a child, I aspired to follow in their footsteps and become an international diplomat someday.
+My father taught me to be impartial in analyzing political events.

 Was it difficult to travel to Saudi Arabia and Iran?

-I was fortunate to be able to travel to Saudi Arabia and Iran multiple times, and despite the usual hurdles of field work, I was greeted warmly and with great hospitality.
-I was also highly respected by Saudi and Iranian men as a sole and determined woman who endeavored to write about the challenging topic of the Saudi-Iranian relationship.
+I was fortunate to be able to travel to Saudi Arabia and Iran multiple times, despite the usual hurdles of field work.

 How do you view the Saudi-Iranian relationship?